wildfly/quickstart/deltaspike-authorization/README.md

 3. Type this command to build and deploy the archive:

         mvn clean package jboss-as:deploy
-4. This will deploy `target/jboss-as-deltaspike-security.war` to the running instance of the server.
+4. This will deploy `target/jboss-as-deltaspike-authorization.war` to the running instance of the server.

 Access the application
 ---------------------

-Access the running application in a browser at the following URL:  <localhost:8080/jboss-as-deltaspike-security/>
+You can access the running application in a browser at the following URL: <localhost:8080/jboss-as-deltaspike-authorization/>

-When you try to access the application, you're redirected to a Login form already filled. (remember to setup the Application User).

-Log in application and you see the secured page showing your username and two buttons.
+When you access the application you are redirected to a login form, already filled in with the details of the application user you set up above.
+Once you have logged into the application you see a page showing your username and two buttons.

-Click on `Guest Method` button and realize that you will see the following message: `You executed a @GuestAllowed method`.
+When you click on the `Employee Method` button you will see the following message: `You executed a @EmployeeAllowed method` - you are authorized to invoke this method.

-Now, click on `Admin Method` button and you will be redirected to a error page with the following exception: `org.apache.deltaspike.security.api.authorization.AccessDeniedException`
+When you click on the `Admin Method` button you will be redirected to a error page with the following exception: `org.apache.deltaspike.security.api.authorization.AccessDeniedException` - you aren't authorized to invole thos method.

 Undeploy the Archive
 --------------------